Pratyushhhhhh/Pratyushhhhhh/README.md

 🧩 **Dynamic Maze Generator & Solver**
 > Collaborated on a JavaScript-powered app generating solvable mazes and visualizing solving algorithms (DFS, BFS, A*).

-📱 **Animal Soundboard in SwiftUI**
+🧮 **Interactive Maths Game in SwiftUI**
-> Created on iPad using SwiftUI.
-Tapping images of animals plays their respective sounds. *(Swift, Xcode iPad Playground)*
+> Developed a fun and educational SwiftUI-based game on iPad that tests quick arithmetic skills with instant feedback and scoring.
+Designed with a clean UI and dynamic question generation. *(Swift, SwiftUI, iPad Playground)*

 ---